rnolden2/blog/_posts/2014-01-02-introducing-lanyon.md

 ### About Me

 Currently a professional sales engineer experienced in project management whose main focus is to ensure premier customer satisfaction.
-I service the aerospace industry, both commercial and defense and utilize Data Science to tackle industry related business problems.I'm a self-starter always eager to learn new skills.
+I service the aerospace industry, both commercial and defense and utilize Data Science to tackle industry related business problems.
+I'm a self-starter always eager to learn new skills.

 ### Industry-related Projects